-- 1. Every study programme consists of a coherent set of units of study, which are components of a study programme concluded with an interim examination.
-Units of study cannot exceed 30 credits. - 2.
-Only whole credits are awarded for units of study.
-Below you will find an overview of the distribution of credits
+- Every study programme consists of a coherent set of units of study, which are components of a study programme concluded with an interim examination.
+Units of study cannot exceed 30 credits. - Only whole credits are awarded for units (building blocks) of study.
+You will find an overview of the 2. distribution of credits in the Appendix: Curriculum Framework and the online Studyquide.